gdsclasu/Bootcamp-1.0-Backend-Development-Track-Repo/Introduction_to_javascript/intro_to_js.md

 - [JavaScript Cheat Sheet](https://www.javascripttutorial.net/javascript-cheat-sheet/)
 - [JavaScript Books](https://www.javascripttutorial.net/javascript-books/)

-To get an overview of jaavscript, keep scrolling... !
+To get an overview of javaScript, keep scrolling... !
 ## Scopes in JavaScript
 Scoping refers to the visibility of variables.
 In JavaScript, variables can be declared either inside or outside of a function, which determines their scope.